 Two PCB revisions were fabricated.
 Revision 1 still used an on-board OCXO and can be operated completely standalone (without requiring an external reference clock).
 This was used as an opportunity to evaluate the tiny Connor-Winfield DOCAT series of OCXOs.
 A 50 MHz oscillator proved highly stable and fully suitable for example in a SSB transverter application.
 Warmup time was short, power consumption very reasonable - however in the end for a stationary beacon application GNSS was chosen as be the preferred solution.

-The schematics and PCB design files (in KiCad format) can be found in the following repository: https://git.loetlabor-jena.de/10g beacon/10g beacon hw the software running on the on-board MCU has the following functionality:
+The schematics and PCB design files (in KiCad format) can be found in the following repository: https://git.loetlabor-jena.de/10g\beacon/10g\beacon\hw

 Software